What is Codependency (1).png

-Codependency is defined as a series of behaviors that involve or result from being physically, emotionally, or in any other way completely devoted to another individual, usually at a detriment to their own wellbeing.
+Codependency is defined as a series of behaviors that involve or result from being physically, emotionally, or in any other way overfocused an another individual, usually at a detriment to your own wellbeing.
 There are several types of codependency.
-In most codependent relationships, there is one person who enables the behavior of the other individual.
-Although in some instances two individuals can be codependent in different ways to each other.
+If you are codependent in your relationship, you enable the often irresponsible behavior of your partner.
+Sometimes, both of you can be codependent in different ways to each other.

 Am I Codependent?

-Some of the common characteristics that may be found in co-dependents include low self-esteem, poor communication skills, doing things for others even when it causes them distress, or a tendency to be very controlling and untrusting.
-It is important to remember that no two codependent people will be the same.
-Here are some more signs someone may be codependent:
+Common characteristics that may be found in co-dependents include low self-esteem and poor communication skills.
+Similarily, you do things for others even when it causes them distress or you tend to be very controlling and untrusting.
+In light of this, it is important to remember that no two codependent people will be the same.

-• Have difficulty identifying and labeling what they are feeling or what they need
+• Have difficulty identifying and labeling what you feel or what you need

-• Do not recognize the unavailability of those people they are attracted to
+• Do not recognize the unavailability of those people you are attracted to

-• Value other’s approval and yet perceive themselves superior to others
+• Value other’s approval and yet perceive yourself superior to others

-• Fear abandonment as they don’t perceive themselves as lovable or worthwhile
+• Fear abandonment as you don’t perceive yourself as lovable or worthwhile

 • Are extremely loyal, sometimes staying in harmful situations too long

-• Are hypervigilant of other’s feelings and tend to take on other’s feelings
+• Tend to be hypervigilant of other’s feelings and tend to take on other’s feelings

 • Attempt to convince others of what to do, think or feel often giving unsolicited advice